 Other duties may include maintaining and using a variety of health information indexes; special registries and storage retrieval systems; inputting and retrieving electronic health data; and controlling the use and release of health information.
 To fulfill these responsibilities, health information technicians must develop a broad range of clinical and technological skills.

 Volunteer State Community College's program is accredited by the Commission on Accreditation for Health Informatics and Information Management.
 Successful graduates are eligible to sit for the RHIT (Registered Health Information Technician) examination.
-The RHIT credential is recognized nationwide as proof of proficiency in Health Information Technology.
-Volunteer State Community College's HIT graduates have an employer satisfaction rate of 100%.
+The RHIT credential is recognized nationwide as proof of proficiency in Health Information Management.
+Volunteer State Community College's HIMT graduates have an employer satisfaction rate of 100%.

 Volunteer State Community College offers a day or evening program on the main campus in Gallatin.

-The Health Information Technology program at the Gallatin campus is accredited by:
+The Health Information Management program at the Gallatin campus is accredited by:

 Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM)